Cauda Equina Syndrome(CES)

 NEUROLOGICAL SYMPTOMS:

-Sharp or stabbing pain in the legs or lower extremities.
-Compression of the cauda equina may lead to sciatic nerve pain felt on both sides of the body and may be experienced as a sharp, hot pain felt down the backs of the thighs and possibly into the lower legs and feet.
+Sciatic nerve pain, which can be felt on both sides of the body and manifests as a severe, burning sensation down the backs of the thighs and possibly into the lower legs and foot, might result from compression of the cauda equina.

 BLADDER DISTURBANCES (URINARY MANIFESTATIONS):